Cybermaxi7/fast-react-app-v1/README.md

 This course was a valuable learning experience, offering a hands-on approach to building a real-world web application.

+## Enhanced Version
+Jonas added that we should add some more features to cement what we've just learnt and i decided to embark on it and i built all features which is all available in the version 2 of this project.

 ## Acknowledgment

 I extend my gratitude to Jonas Schmedtmann for creating this instructive course and enabling me to enhance my skills in web development.